andrewPoland/andrewPoland.github.io/_posts/2018-06-03-azure-functions-and-service-bus.md

     }
 ```

-After I got this setup the first step was to get it running on my local machine to trigger the function I used postman.
-I had hoped to set this up without using an actual azure service bus property but unfortunately it doesn't look like there's an emulator for the service bus currently.
-The function seems to requires a valid connection string, since the initialization checks for null and empty strings, even passing fake values resulted in further validation errors.
+After I got this setup, the first step was to get it running on my local machine.
+I had hoped to set this up without using an actual azure service bus but unfortunately it doesn't look like there's an emulator for the service bus currently.
+The function requires a valid connection string as well, since the initialization checks for null and empty strings.
+Even passing fake values resulted in further validation errors.
 I ended up giving in and adding an actual service bus connection string but if there's a way to fake this please let me know.

 ![Initial running local function](/Assets/AzureFunctions/Images/InitialRunningFunction.png)

 Success!
 I now have a function running on my local machine on port 7071, now all I need to do is trigger it.
 In the above function we are using the parameter `string mySbMsg` so we are only providing a string.
 Azure functions has a special url for testing functions via http calls.
-We just need to do a post call as follows
+We just need to do a post web call in postman as follows

 Url | http://localhost{port}/admin/functions/{functionName}
 Body | ``` { "input": "test plain text message" } ```